B. Ruby Rich: Contributions

-In 2013, Rich accepted the position of Editor in Chief at Film Quarterly.
-She re-organized its editorial board and re-launched its website with several new features, including the "Quorum" column and video recordings of FQ webinars.
+In 2013, Rich accepted the position of editor-in-chief at Film Quarterly.
+She re-organized its editorial board and re-launched its website with several new features, including the "Quorum" column and video recordings of webinars.
+She stepped down from the position in 2023.

-In 2017, the Barbican hosted a season of films and talks to commemorate her career as a film critic, academic and curator.

-Rich is now Professor Emerita, UC Santa Cruz, and lives in San Francisco and Paris.
-She continues to appear in documentaries for independent filmmakers and television, as well as on selected Criterion releases.
+Rich was a regular contributor to The Village Voice, the San Francisco Bay Guardian, and Sight and Sound.
+She has also contributed to The Guardian, The Nation, Elle, Mirabella, The Advocate, and Out.
+She was the founding editor of film/video reviews for GLQ: A Journal of Lesbian and Gay Studies.

 Media appearances

-In 1999, Rich appeared as a guest critic on several episodes of Roger Ebert at the Movies.
+In 1999, Rich appeared as a guest critic on two episodes of At the Movies.

-B. Ruby Rich appears in the 2009 documentary film For the Love of Movies: The Story of American Film Criticism where she discusses the appeal of the film Amélie, and expresses her desire for a new kind of criticism to emerge from young critics who can go beyond auteur theory.
+B. Ruby Rich appears in the 2009 documentary film For the Love of Movies: The Story of American Film Criticism, where she discusses the appeal of the film Amélie and expresses her desire for a new kind of criticism to emerge from young critics who can go beyond auteur theory.

 She appears in the film !Women Art Revolution.